Jump to content

 This web page is about natural history puzzles: trying to identify species that Honeyguiders – leaders or participants – find a mystery.

-A recent mystery was this larval case emailed to me from France.
+This larval case, below, was emailed to me from France.
 Very puzzling until the case's incumbent came to light - a cicada, right.

 Photos by Roger Newman in Charente, France, June 2010.
 His red and black fire bugs photo is here

-Here's the original mystery: a strange beetle in Extremadura in March 2010.
+Here's one of our first mysteries: a strange beetle in Extremadura in March 2010.
 It joined us at a picnic on the Belén Plain, just north of Trujillo.

-This armoured beetle or weevil reminded me of another we found in Algarve in April 2009, though less elongated - pictured top right (also on this page and also in the holiday report here page 13).
+This armoured beetle or weevil reminded me of another we found in Algarve in April 2009, though less elongated - pictured top right (also in the holiday report here page 13).
 That armoured beetle was eventually identified as Sepidium elongatum.

 Mystery weevil, Extremadura,